chriscb949290-code/InfinityUSD/README.md

 ---

+## Project Identity

+**INFINITY USD (IUSD)** is an independent digital-token project operating on the TRON network.

+The name, symbol, logo, website, metadata, or other branding associated with INFINITY USD should not be interpreted as evidence of affiliation with another token issuer, financial institution, company, or organization unless such affiliation is explicitly documented and independently verifiable.

+Users should always identify the token by its exact blockchain contract address rather than relying solely on its name or symbol.

+---

 ## Disclaimer

-This repository describes the supplied smart-contract implementation and its technical characteristics.
+This repository describes the supplied INFINITY USD smart-contract implementation and its technical characteristics.

-The use of the name **TETHER USD** and symbol **USDT** in the contract does not, by itself, establish any relationship with Tether Limited.

-This project should not claim to be official Tether USD, Tether-issued USDT, or Tether-authorized unless appropriate authorization and evidence exist.
+Nothing in this documentation constitutes a promise of market value, exchange rate, liquidity, financial return, or investment performance.

-Users should independently verify the contract address, source code, token information, and project documentation before interacting with the token.
+Users should independently verify the contract address, source code, token information, metadata, and project documentation before interacting with INFINITY USD.

+Digital assets involve significant risks, and users are responsible for conducting their own due diligence.

 ---